patrickgrey/patrickgrey/source/_posts/2017/12/static-site-generator.md

 ---
 title: Here we go again!
 A cunning plan for a Generated Static website.
 date: 2017/12/10
+description: An outline of a new website project and roadmap to reaching version 1.
 ---
 It&#39;s the build up to Christmas, hooray!!
 A special season when I get to stay up late and learn some new tech, sometime in between the pint of sherry kicking in and the kids waking up.